mcandre/swiper/README.md

 # WARNING

-Expect API/ABI to continually break as we continue to tune the project.
-Users interested in version pinning may apply VCS commit ID as a fallback.
+Expect API/ABI to break as we continue to tune the project.
+Recommended to pin dependency at VCS commit ID.

 # DOCUMENTATION